 What is a video interview template?

 A video interview template is a predefined set of questions and instructions used during a video interview.
-It ensures consistency and fairness when evaluating candidates.
+It helps create consistency and structure when evaluating candidates.

 There are two types: